Treats irregular heartbeat (arrhythmia). This medicine is a calcium channel blocker.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using digitalis (Lanoxin®, Digitek®), disopyramide (Norpace®), flecainide (Tambocor®), or quinidine (Quinidex®).
-Tell your doctor if you are also using a beta blocker such as atenolol, metoprolol, propranolol, or Toprol® by mouth.
+- Make sure your doctor knows if you are using clonidine (Catapres®), digoxin (Digitek®, Lanoxin®), disopyramide (Norpace®), flecainide (Tambocor®), quinidine (Quinidex®), or blood pressure medicines (such as atenolol, metoprolol, propranolol, or Toprol®) given by mouth.

 Warnings While Using This Medicine